-Stop using eletriptan and call your doctor at once if you have a serious side effect such as:
+Stop using eletriptan and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about eletriptan (Relpax)?

 You should not use eletriptan if you have ever had heart disease, coronary artery disease, blood circulation problems, Wolff-Parkinson-White syndrome, uncontrolled high blood pressure, severe liver disease, a heart attack or stroke, or if your headache seems to be different from your usual migraine headaches.

 Do not take eletriptan within 24 hours before or after using another migraine headache medicine.

 What should I discuss with my healthcare provider before taking eletriptan (Relpax)?

 You should not use eletriptan if you are allergic to it, or if you have: